-At present, estimated annual fishery mortality of less than 35 animals per year (i.e., 10% of PBR) can be considered insignificant and approaching a zero mortality and serious injury rate.
-However, because logbook records (fisher self-reports required during 1990-94) are most likely negatively biased (Credle et al. 1994), the current annual level of incidental mortality (32) cannot be considered insignificant and approaching a zero mortality and serious injury rate.
-Based on available data, the estimated annual level of total human-caused mortality and serious injury (32+412=444) is known to exceed the PBR (350) for this stock.
-The Western U. S. stock of Steller sea lion is currently listed as "endangered" under the ESA, and therefore designated as "depleted" under the MMPA.
+The current annual level of incidental mortality (30) exceeds 10% of the PBR (24) and, therefore, cannot be considered insignificant and approaching a zero mortality and serious injury rate.
+Based on available data, the estimated annual level of total human-caused mortality and serious injury (30 + 412 = 442) is known to exceed the PBR (234) for this stock.
+The western U. S. stock of Steller sea lion is also currently listed as "endangered" under the ESA, and therefore designated as "depleted" under the MMPA.
 As a result, the stock is classified as a strategic stock.
+However, given that the population is declining for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline.

-A number of management actions have recently been implemented to safeguard the Western U. S. stock of Steller sea lion including 3 nautical mile no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nautical miles of certain rookeries, and spatial and temporal allocation of Gulf of Alaska pollock total allowable catch.
+A number of management actions have been implemented since 1990 to safeguard the western U. S. stock of Steller sea lions including 3 nautical mile no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nautical miles of certain rookeries, and spatial and temporal allocation of Gulf of Alaska pollock total allowable catch.
+More recent modifications recommended by the North Pacific Fisheries Management Council include reductions in removals of Atka mackerel within areas designated as critical habitat in the central and western Aleutian Islands.

-The unprecedented decline in the Western U. S. stock of Steller sea lion has caused a recent change in the listing status of the stock from "threatened" to" endangered."
+The unprecedented decline in the western U. S. stock of Steller sea lion has caused a recent change in the listing status of the stock from "threatened" to" endangered" under the U. S. Endangered Species Act (ESA) of 1973.
 There is currently no sign that the decline in the population has slowed or stopped.
-Although many theories have been suggested (overfishing, environmental change, disease, etc.) it is not clear what factor or factors are causing the decline.
-The predicted El Niño of 1997 is also showing signs of affecting the environment in Alaska waters (e.g., die offs of large numbers of seabirds which appear to be unable to successfully find forage fish) that may not be favorable to Steller sea lions.
-However, it is unclear what affect, if any, this will have on the Western U. S. Steller sea lion stock.
+Although many theories have been suggested (overfishing, environmental change, disease, killer whale predation, etc.) it is not clear what factor or factors are most important in causing the decline.